 Page

-• Strategic Priorities 2017/18 - at a glance
+• Strategic Priorities 2017/18 - at a glance 3

 • Foreword - Chair of Gateshead Community Safety Board 4

-• Demand for Community Safety Services in Gateshead
+• Demand for Community Safety Services in Gateshead 5

 • Community Safety Activity in 2016/17 6

-• Introduction: 7
+• Introduction: What is Community Safety?
+Our Vision 7

-• Context: 8
+• Context: What is the Community Safety Board?
+What are the Community Safety Board duties?
+What is the Strategic Assessment?
+What is the Partnership Plan?
+National and Regional Landscape 8

 • Consultation Responses

-• Performance Monitoring and Governance 12
+• Performance Monitoring and Governance

-• Strategic Themes and Priorities 2017/18 13
+• Strategic Themes and Priorities 2017/18

-• Contact Information 23
+• Contact Information